-While the discussion is going on, the Germ's goal is to "infect" as many people as possible by discreetly touching them (e.g., shaking hands, touching the same objects, sneezing/coughing, etc.).
+While the discussion is going on, the Germ's goal is to "infect" as many people as possible by discreetly touching them (Eg: shaking hands, sharing toys, or giving high-fives).
 After the discussion, the Germ reveals themselves, and those who were "infected" (touched) step forward.
 Discuss how quickly germs can spread without anyone noticing and what can be done to prevent the spread.